England in the High Middle Ages: Economy and demography

 The English economy was fundamentally agricultural, depending on growing crops such as wheat, barley and oats on an open field system, and husbanding sheep, cattle and pigs.
 Agricultural land became typically organised around manors, and was divided between some fields that the landowner would manage directly, called demesne, and the majority of the fields that would be cultivated by local peasants.
 These peasants would pay tithe to the landowner either in the form of cash or produce.

-Between 1066 and 1250, the English economy underwent a period of significant transformation, characterised by the Norman Conquest, population growth (Note: Bewteen 1086 and 1300 the population grew from around 1.5 million 4 to 5 million) and the integration of England into European trade.
+Between 1066 and 1250, the English economy underwent a period of significant transformation, characterised by the Norman Conquest, population growth (Note: Between 1086 and 1300 the population grew from around 1.5 million 4 to 5 million) and the integration of England into European trade.
 This period was characterised by slow but steady economic growth, which was particularly evident in agriculture, trade and urbanisation.
 Agricultural productivity increased between 1100 and 1250 due to the introduction of new techniques such as the three-field farming system and the increased use of ploughs and draught animals.
 This led to better soil cultivation and an increase in crop yields, which in turn fuelled population growth.
 At the same time, more and more arable land was gained.
 Nevertheless, agricultural production was largely geared towards local consumption and surpluses were only traded to a limited extent.